Documentation Index

 let predict = Predict::<QA>::new();

-let result = predict.call_with_meta(QAInput {
+let result = predict.call(QAInput {

 question: "What is the capital of France?".into(),